burkeholland/ConvertMe/ConvertMe.Package/STORE_SUBMISSION.md

 dotnet run
 ```

-This creates all required icon sizes in `ImageConverter.Package\Images\`.
+This creates all required icon sizes in `ConvertMe.Package\Images\`.